Supply Chain Process Optimization Using Linear Programming

 They follow a similar structure that aims to maximize (or minimize) an objective function by influencing key parameters while respecting some constraints.

-In this article, we will try to understand how linear programming fits this type of problem using several real-life examples that can be implemented quickly.
+In this article, we will understand how linear programming fits these types of problems with examples that can be implemented quickly.

 I. Introduction to Linear Programming